LucioDerin/NeuralNetworkFromScratch/README.md

 >"What I cannot create, I do not understand"

 #### What it does up until now
-Example of multiclass classification with Nesterov GD and decaying learning rate.
+Example of multiclass classification with Momentum GD and decaying learning rate.
 A bit of overtraining (scattered points are training points).
 <center>
 <img src="screenshots/GDtest.png" alt="drawing" width="500"/>
 </center>